 Provides first-time supervisors an experiential and theoretical framework for successfully applying Army Leadership competencies to the supervisory/management role.
-Includes an analysis of the elements of leadership, a comparison of leadership styles, and an understanding of the effects of motivation, communication, conflict management, team building, and systems perspectives on supervisory responsibilities.
+Includes an analysis of the elements of leadership, a comparison of leadership styles, and the study of the effects of motivation, communication, conflict management, team-building, and systems perspectives on supervisory responsibilities.

-BU 220 - Accounting Information Systems 3.00
+BU 220H-Honors Accounting Information Systems (3)

-Presents an application approach to accounting systems design and to financial problem solving using microcomputer-based applications programs.
+Prerequisites: BU 101, BU 102, BU 203, CIS 101 Presents an applications approach to accounting systems design and to financial problemsolving using microcomputer-based applications programs.
 Includes hands-on experience with microcomputers and their applications in the business environment.
-Emphasis on a team approach in solving business case study problems.
+Emphasis on a "team" approach in solving business case study problems.
 Stresses development of communication.

-BU 221 - Public Relations 3.00
+BU 221-Public Relations (3)